5T33Z0/OC-Little-Translated/J_Compiling_Kexts/Slimming_Intel_WiFI_BT_Kexts.md

 - Unzip the file – "itlwm-master" folder will be created
 - Run Terminal
 - Enter `cd ~/Downloads/itlwm-master`
-- Next, enter `git clone https://github.com/acidanthera/MacKernelSDK` to download MacKernelSDK into the "itlwm-master" folder
+- Next, download MacKernelSDK into the "itlwm-master" folder.
+Enter: `git clone https://github.com/acidanthera/MacKernelSDK`
 - Leave the Terminal window open for later use
-- Download the DEBUG version of Lilu, extract it and place the kext in the itlwm-master folder
+- Download the DEBUG version of [**Lilu**](https://github.com/acidanthera/Lilu/releases), extract it and place the kext in the itlwm-master folder
 - In Finder, navigate to `~/Downloads/itlwm-master/itlwm/firmware`
 - Delete every file except the `iwm-…` file for your Intel Wifi/BT card.

 > [!TIP]
 >
 > Instead of deleting unnecessary firmware files manually, you can also use Terminal to do this.
 The following command deletes all firmwares _except_ the one specified under `-name 'iwm…'`.
-So before using this command, you have to adjust the name of the firmware to match the one required by your card: `find itlwm/firmware/ -type f ! -name 'iwm-7265-*' -delete`
+So before using it, you have to adjust the name of the firmware to match the one required by your card: `find itlwm/firmware/ -type f ! -name 'iwm-7265-*' -delete`

 ### Prepare the `IntelBluetoothFirmware` source code
 - Download [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware) source code (click on "Code" and select "Download zip")
 - Unzip the file – "IntelBluetoothFirmware-master" folder will be created
 - Run Terminal
 - Enter: `cd ~/Downloads/IntelBluetoothFirmware-master`
-- Next, enter `git clone https://github.com/acidanthera/MacKernelSDK` to download MacKernelSDK into the "IntelBluetoothFirmware-master" folder
+- Next, download MacKernelSDK into the "IntelBluetoothFirmware-master" folder.
+Enter: `git clone https://github.com/acidanthera/MacKernelSDK`
 - Leave the Terminal window open for later use
 - Download the DEBUG version of Lilu, extract it and place the kext in the IntelBluetoothFirmware-master folder
 - In Finder, navigate to `~/Downloads/IntelBluetoothFirmware-master/IntelBluetoothFirmware/fw`